-About the author – Villy Tsvetkova is a holistic health and lifestyle coach who helps women achieve optimal health and wellness by reviewing all the physical, mental and spiritual aspects in their life.
+About the author – Villy Tsvetkova is a holistic health and lifestyle coach who helps women achieve optimal health and wellness by reviewing all the physical, mental, and spiritual aspects in their life.

 Hair loss is a very common complaint amongst women (and men!), but let me tell you, there is nothing normal or pleasant about it.
-We want think, shiny strands on our head, not on our brush or in the shower!
+We want shiny strands on our heads, not on our brush or in the shower!
 Unlike invisible symptoms, the hair is the crown we wear every day and it can be very distressing to see it thinning and/or not growing, in length or volume.

 Why do we get Hair Loss

 Hair issues do start primarily within, however they can be made worse and are for sure not helped by using the wrong hair products topically.

 Hair thinning (as discussed below) is different from Alopecia, which is an autoimmune condition.
 According to the current research, autoimmune conditions cannot be cured, but it is believed they can be put in remission and via this route, hair can grow back.